|Weight||92kg (14st 6lb)|

 His scoring output continued unabated as his outstanding maiden Test try illustrated on his third appearance in the 21-20 victory over Australia in June 2010.
 He followed that with another try in the final tour match against New Zealand Maori.

 He bagged 23 tries in 32 matches in 2009-10 and the book closed on his Saints career with 93 touchdowns in 111 games.
-By early January this year, he had amassed 43 tries in 71 Premiership matches.
+By the end of this season, he had amassed 47 tries in 81 Premiership matches.

 Chris signed a “long-term” contract with Saracens starting last season and his final game of the previous one brought a hat-trick of tries for England in the 57-26 victory over the Barbarians at Twickenham.
 He then started all three summer Tests against South Africa in 2012 and missed the opening QBE International against Fiji that autumn before returning against Australia.
 Chris was rested for the 2013 summer tour of South America.